Volt Greece: History

 Volt Greece was founded in 2018.
-In July 2022, the group elected its first executive secretariat and an ethics committee, which were tasked with preparing its establishment as a party.
+In July 2022, the group elected its first executive secretariat, with Nikolas Fournarakis and Olga Dourou as co-chairs, and Electra Rome Dochtsi as General Secretary.
+An ethics committee was also established, chaired by Demetrios Velis.
+The two bodies were tasked with preparing its establishment as a party.
 On 4 October 2022, the party was officially registered, becoming the 18th registered party of Volt Europa.

-In December 2022, Volt founded the new political alliance Prasino+Mov (Greek ΠΡΑΣΙΝΟ & ΜΩΒ / English Green & Purple) together with the parties Ikologi Prasini, Pirate Party of Greece, Greens – Solidarity, Greek Party for the Animals and the ecofeminist movement Kyklos.
+In December 2022, Volt co-founded the new political alliance Prasino & Mov (Greek: Πράσινο & Μωβ) together with other green parties.

-On 11 and 12 March, the party held its first founding congress in Athens and elected Nikolas Fournarakis and Theodora Fabricezi as co-presidents.
+On 11 and 12 March, the party held its first founding congress in Athens and elected Nikolas Fournarakis and Theodora Famprikezi as co-presidents, and Konstantinos Kalafatakis as the General Secretary.